bojanraic/local-k8s-env/README.md

   # Service configuration
   use-service-presets: boolean    # Whether to use service presets
+  run-services-on-workers-only: boolean # Whether to force application services to run only on worker nodes (when workers > 0)
+  enable-metrics-server: boolean  # Whether to deploy metrics-server for resource monitoring and HPA
+  services:
+    system: array                 # List of system services to deploy (e.g., databases, message queues)
-  services: array                 # List of services to deploy
+    user: array                   # List of user-defined services to deploy
 ```

 ### Detailed Field Descriptions